 Wednesday: Rock Soup

 This day involves a discussion on different types of creativity.
-It may over writing, plot design, story telling, inventions, art and humor.
-I might also touch upon plottery; which has to do with brainstorming and writing.
-The topics may range from fun ideas I’ve come up with in my brainstorming sessions to what I’ve learned form others.
+It may overwrite, plot design, storytelling, inventions, art, and humor.
+I might also touch upon plot; which has to do with brainstorming and writing.
+The topics may range from fun ideas I’ve come up with in my brainstorming sessions to what I’ve learned from others.
 A lot of people say they have difficulty coming up with ideas.
 I’ve never had that problem.
-As I pop out a plot, I’ve come up with, lets see if my ideas can help those who have difficulty with creating a story.
-If you took notes while attending a great author or story teller presentation and you want to share it with others, contact me about posting it up on this site and to include proper credit acknowledgments and your web site.
+As I pop out a plot, I’ve come up with, let’s see if my ideas can help those who have difficulty with creating a story.
+If you took notes while attending a great author or storyteller presentation and you want to share it with others, contact me about posting it up on this site and to include proper credit acknowledgments and your website.